A balancing act between work-life balance and productivity

 - Personal responsibility: Similar to point 2 (free space), but goes beyond.
 Not only give your employees scope in their day-to-day work, but also give them personal responsibility according to simple social principles.
 On business trip, for example, spend only as many expenses as it is necessary.
 The psychological principle that prevails in the long term is that employees will value this advance of trust and responsibility.
 It creates a real identification with the company, which is not only asserted.
 Learn to be able to submit tasks.
 You'll see how much honesty and good performance your employees will appreciate.

 - Continuity: "Keep the sheep together."
-A certain employee turnover is normal in every company - a permanent emigration or "sending on the move" in turn is unattractive.
-Not nice for the employees who have to get used to new team members every time.
-And unpleasant for the board room, whose skills in the selection of new employees of course can be questioned.
+A certain employee turnover is normal in every company - a permanent emigration or “sending on the move” is unpleasant.
+Unpleasant for the employees who have to get used to new team members every time.
+And unsightly for the executive floor, whose skills when selecting new employees can of course also be called into question.

 Modern work: 6 tips More often something new